No Server Required

 With the repository secured, it is safe to upload a copy of the repository file to your server and proceed with server setup, below.
 Further configuration steps can wait until after the server is running.

-There are basically four ways to run a Fossil server:
+There are basically five ways to run a Fossil server:

-All of these methods can serve either a single repository or a directory hierarchy containing mulitiple repositories.
+All of these methods can serve either a single repository or a directory hierarchy containing multiple repositories.

 You are not restricted to a single server setup.
 The same Fossil repository can be served using two or more of the above techniques at the same time.
 These methods use clean, well-defined, standard interfaces (CGI, SCGI, and HTTP) which allow you to easily migrate from one method to another in response to changes in hosting providers or administrator preferences.